zlee1/StreamingServiceAnalysis/README.md

 # Streaming Service Analysis

 Data Science Capstone project analyzing streaming services and their content.
+Full project is hosted on zlee1.github.io/capstone.html

 Data taken from Kaggle.com and found at the following links: